Related Items Go Here

 “You would think,” he chuckles, “But it’s my world!
 I mean, it sounds like there would be these boundaries that you’re forced to play within, but the truth is, when it truly is your own creation, there are no rules.
 You’re justified in taking the story in any direction you want to, because it’s your world.
 I’ve not found any restrictions yet.”

 So what’s next?
-We already know that Scaled and Icy isn’t the last chapter in Joseph’s semi-fictitious reckoning with DEMA; he’s expressed in other interviews that this new record is, in some ways, a “distraction” from the cycle of tyranny his characters are roped in, which a future project will bring to the surface.
+We already know Scaled And Icy isn’t the last chapter in Joseph’s semi-fictitious reckoning with DEMA; he’s expressed in other interviews that this new record is, in some ways, a “distraction” from the cycle of tyranny his characters are roped in, which a future project will bring to the surface.
 And we’re poised to see that materialise sooner than later – swivelling in his studio chair, Joseph is ecstatic to confirm, “I am still grinding!”

-“You know, we just finished a record and we’re about to release it, but I still feel like I’ve got something left in the tank,” he says.
+“Y’know, we just finished a record and we’re about to release it, but I still feel like I’ve got something left in the tank,” he says.
 “It’s a relief to know that I didn’t write my last song.”